-- Establishing a housing company to provide affordable social housing in Elmbridge. - Purchasing commercial properties to generate rental income and contribute towards minimising the Council Tax requirement. - To further develop joint working and collaboration within Surrey, including maximising the financial benefit of the Business Rate Retention Scheme. - Pursuing a prevention agenda that focuses on empowering individuals and communities to engage in healthy behaviours to reduce their risk of developing chronic diseases, and so relieving pressures on public spending. - Promoting independent living and reduce isolation.
+- Purchasing commercial properties to generate rental income and contribute towards minimising the Council Tax requirement. - To further develop joint working and collaboration within Surrey, as part of the One Public Estates Programme. - Pursuing a prevention agenda that focuses on empowering individuals and communities to engage in healthy behaviours to reduce their risk of developing chronic diseases, and so relieving pressures on public spending. - Promoting independent living and reduce isolation.

-Statement of Accounts Year Ended 31 March 2018
+Statement of Accounts Year Ended 31 March 2019

-Produced by Finance July 2018
+Produced by Finance July 2019

 Contents Page No.

 Statement of Responsibilities 2

 Independent Auditor's Report to Members of Elmbridge Borough Council 3

 Core Financial Statements

 Movement in Reserves Statement 6

 Comprehensive Income and Expenditure Statement (CIES) 7

 Balance Sheet 8

 Cash Flow Statement 9

 Notes to the Core Financial Statements 10

-Collection Fund Income and Expenditure Account 63
+Collection Fund Income and Expenditure Account 64

-Notes to the Collection Fund Income and Expenditure Account 64
+Notes to the Collection Fund Income and Expenditure Account 65

-Glossary of Terms 66
+Glossary of Terms 67

-Abbreviations 69
+Abbreviations 70

-Annual Governance Statement 71
+Annual Governance Statement 72